ethanshen18/olympic-database/README.md

 ### Insert Operation

-User can insert new countries, teams and athletes by submitting a form with all required attributes.
+Users can insert new countries, teams and athletes by submitting a form with all required attributes.

 ### Delete Operation

-User can delete countries, teams and athletes with their primary key.
+Users can delete countries, teams and athletes with their primary key.

 ### Update Operation

-User can updated the medal count of countries and athletes, and update the residency of teams
+Users can updated the medal count of countries and athletes, and update the residency of teams

 ### Selection

-User can search for athletes who has a certain number of medals.
+Users can search for athletes who have a certain number of medals.

 ### Projection